We've got a friendly warning for you

 - Johnny Bravo combines this with a parody of Soylent Green, of all things.
 Johnny had won a visit to a jerky plant, where his knowledge impressed the owner to the point of being made his heir.
-Unfortunately, Johnny had brought along Pop, who spied on Jerky Jake to find out the secret ingredient.
+Unfortunately, Johnny had brought along Pops, who spied on Jerky Jake to find out the secret ingredient.
 Finding out Jerky Jake's jerky was healthy food made Johnny more shocked than thinking it was made of people.

-- The Drawn Together episode "Breakfast Food Killer".
-Five golden UPC codes from cereal boxes take the place of the golden tickets, and the chocolate factory is replaced by the cereal factory led by Franken Berry.
+- The Drawn Together episode "Breakfast Food Killer": Five golden UPC codes from cereal boxes take the place of the Golden Tickets, and the chocolate factory is replaced by the cereal factory led by Franken Berry.

-- The Spongebob Squarepants episode about Atlantis had the same basic structure, except there wasn't an elimination of the tourists - each one chooses to stay behind in a room due to their fascination with it.
+- The Spongebob Squarepants episode "Atlantis Squarepantis" has the same basic structure, except there isn't an elimination of the tourists - each one chooses to stay behind in a room due to their fascination with it.

 - Lucy, the Daughter of the Devil had one of these set in a dildo factory.
 With The Devil (voiced by H Jon Benjamin, no less) as Willy Wonka.
 And yes, the Devil sang songs about dildos while the lucky contest-winning girls toured his room where everything was made out of dildos.
 He even overreacted when a girl stole a motor for a vibrator.

-- Phineas and Ferb parodied it a bit in "Toy to the World", where not even Phineas knows why the toy factory he was renovating had a chocolate fountain and "ba-dink-a-dinks" in it.
+- Phineas and Ferb parodied it a bit in "Toy to the World", where not even Phineas knows why the toy factory he was renovating had a chocolate fountain and "Ba-dink-a-dinks" in it.